Ltspringthorpe/NYTSudoku/README.md

 #### Links

 [https://www.nytimes.com/puzzles/sudoku](https://www.nytimes.com/puzzles/sudoku)<br>
-(You must select a difficulty before pasting the script.)
+(You must select a puzzle before pasting the script.)

 [https://www.latimes.com/games/sudoku](https://www.latimes.com/games/sudoku)<br>
-(You must select a difficulty before pasting the script **AND** make sure the dev panel is focused inside the game's iframe.
+(You must select a puzzle before pasting the script **AND** make sure the dev panel is focused inside the game's iframe.
 The script will produce an error if the inspector is focused outside of the iframe due to CORS.)